Vyral/base-template/_posts/2019-12-30-homestead-exemption-tax-savings.md

 **4\.
 Military disability exemption.** If you were in the military and are disabled to some degree.&nbsp;

 To qualify, you must live in the home on January 1 of that year.
-Here in Houston, you can visit [www.hcad.org](http://www.hcad.org)to see if you qualify.
-If you haven’t filled out the paperwork for the homestead exemption yet, you need to, it saves you hard-earned money.
+Here in Houston, you can visit [www.hcad.org](http://www.hcad.org)&nbsp;to see if you qualify.
+If you haven’t filled out the paperwork for the homestead exemption yet, you need to—it saves you hard-earned money.

 Call or email me if you have any questions about the homestead exemption or any other real estate topic.
 I would love to help you.